Orbits of the left-right equivalence of maps in arbitrary characteristic: Criteria for left-right orbits, `` vs "

-We would like to get rid of the term in the brackets, the coefficient of $a_i\xi_j(f)$.
+We would like to get rid of the term $[\dots]$, i.e. the coefficient of $ \xi_i(f)$.
 This cannot be done directly.
 Instead we will force this coefficient to belong to $\ca^d_M$ for $d\gg1$.
 This will ensure the condition \eqref{Eq.IFT.A.to.prove}.